This blog post is part one of an upcoming series about the unique benefits provided by Qubole when leveraging Spot instances.

 Qubole strongly recommends configuring multiple instance types for worker nodes (also commonly referred to as Heterogeneous Clusters) for the following reasons:

-- One reason is, of course, to maximize the Spot fulfilment rate and be able to use the cheapest Spot instances.
-This factor becomes even more important given the discussion in the previous section, as lowering Spot Request Timeouts too much could result in a lower Spot fulfilment rate in some cases.
+- One reason is, of course, to maximize the Spot fulfillment rate and be able to use the cheapest Spot instances.
+This factor becomes even more important given the discussion in the previous section, as lowering Spot Request Timeouts too much could result in a lower Spot fulfillment rate in some cases.

 - However, increasingly Qubole will be adding mechanisms to mitigate Spot losses that are dependent on the configuration of multiple worker node types.
-A good example is the mechanism to mitigate Spot losses that will be discussed in the next section.
+A good example is a mechanism to mitigate Spot losses which will be discussed in the next section.